cds-snc/digital-canada-ca/content/en/form-submission/success.md

 url: /success/
 translationKey: formSuccess
 ---

-Your application has been received.
-We will be in touch if a position becomes available that matches your experience and skill set.
+Thanks for your interest in the Canadian Digital Service!

+You should receive an email shortly confirming that your application has been received.
+If you don’t, please email [cdsrecruitment.recrutementsnc@tbs-sct.gc.ca](mailto:cdsrecruitment.recrutementsnc@tbs-sct.gc.ca).

 [Back to home](/).